dotnet/docs/docs/csharp/language-reference/keywords/using-static.md

 ## Remarks

 Ordinarily, when you call a static member, you provide the type name along with the member name.
 Repeatedly entering the same type name to invoke members of the type can result in verbose, obscure code.
-For example, the following definition of a `Circle` class references a number of members of the @System.Math class.
+For example, the following definition of a `Circle` class references a number of members of the <xref:System.Math> class.

 [!code-cs[using-static#1](../../../../samples/snippets/csharp/language-reference/keywords/using/using-static1.cs#1)]

-By eliminating the need to explicitly reference the @System.Math class each time a member is referenced, the `using static` directive produces much cleaner code:
+By eliminating the need to explicitly reference the <xref:System.Math> class each time a member is referenced, the `using static` directive produces much cleaner code:

 [!code-cs[using-static#2](../../../../samples/snippets/csharp/language-reference/keywords/using/using-static2.cs#1)]